 It is extraordinary that people have very narrow opinions as to what life should be like.

-They have, as it were, one or two prescriptions for life and if a person’s life does not correspond to these prescriptions, then it is regarded as being wasted or useless and with such an outlook a person may internally consider a great deal and feel that everything is against him, even God and the whole Universe, and it is simply because he does not take his life in the right way.
+They have, as it were, one or two prescriptions for life and if a person’s life does not correspond to these prescriptions, then it is regarded as being wasted or useless and with such an outlook a person may internally consider a great deal and feel that everything is against them, even God and the whole Universe, and it is simply because he or she does not take their life in the right way.

-He is like a person who goes into a grocery store and asks for a top-hat or a sewing-machine and does not take what can be sold to him.
+They are like a person who goes into a grocery store and asks for a top-hat or a sewing-machine and does not take what can be sold to them.

 The forces of hypnotism which keep Humanity asleep are the same for everyone.